localstack/localstack.github.io/content/blog/2022-03-07-hot-swapping-python-lambda-functions-using-localstack/index.md

     --role cool-stacklifter
 ```

+Let's break that down.

 The `--function-name` is the name of the Lambda function that we are trying to deploy.
-The `--code` specifies the code for the function which has been configured inside a "mock" S3 bucket using `S3Bucket`, by mounting a local directory with `S3Key` which references the directory path.
+The `--code` specifies the code for the function which has been configured inside the special S3 bucket using `S3Bucket`, by mounting a local directory with `S3Key` which references the directory path.
 The `--handler` is the name of the method within your code that Lambda calls to execute your function while the `--runtime` is the identifier of the runtime (using Python as an example here).
 The `--role` specifies the Amazon Resource Name (ARN) of the function's execution role.

 We can now test out Lambda function by specifying a simple payload: